nh-server/switch-guide/docs/extras/updating.md

 ::::: tabs

-:::: tab Dumping your firmware via Goldleaf
+:::: tab default Dumping your firmware via Goldleaf

 #### What you need:
 - The latest release of [Goldleaf](https://github.com/XorTroll/Goldleaf/releases) (`Goldleaf.nro`)